2024ACTL1101/Class-work-showcase-Shyaam-Thiru/README.md

 ---
 **Testimonial:**

-**John Doe:** (Change to your name)
+**Shyaam Thirukkumaran:**

-Throughout ACTL1101, I have mastered the topics listed in principles of actuarial science, and the coding assignment work is mine.
-I feel much more prepared for my future career.
+Throughout ACTL1101, I have actively engaged with and mastered the core topics in actuarial science principles.
+This in-depth exploration has expanded my understanding of key concepts and enhanced my analytical skills.
+By independently completing the coding assignments, I have improved my problem-solving abilities and gained practical experience.
+This course has greatly boosted my confidence and readiness for a future career in the actuarial field, providing me with the skills needed to excel in a dynamic industry.
+I am excited to apply this knowledge as I progress in my professional journey.
 😄😄😄